Civil Rights Museum & Martin Luther King – Memphis, Tennessee

 There are the great moments of human and technological transformation – the Wright brothers first flight at Kitty Hawk in 1903; Apollo 11 and the first moon landing in 1969 – moments like these and many others have inspired millions, allowing the world to stop for a short time, to dream of the new horizons that now seemed to be within their grasp.

 Sadly too, there is a darker side to world history, events that have stained our past and tested our humanity.
 These periods must also not be forgotten as they too alter our course, allowing us to forge new paths.
-A moment of tragedy can become the catalyst for change, and hopefully for healing and enlightenment.
+A moment of tragedy can become the catalyst for change, and hope for healing and enlightenment.

 One of these tragic moments in history is the premature death of Dr. Martin Luther King Jr. With the slaying of Dr. King the civil rights movement was again met with the brutal realities of the day.
 I am often moved with emotion for various reasons when travelling but when I stood in front of the Lorraine Motel in Memphis, surveying the site where King was assassinated, the feeling was palpable.